Liz Danforth

-Elizabeth T. Danforth is an illustrator, editor, writer, and scenario designer for role-playing games and video games.
+Elizabeth T. Danforth (born 1953) is an illustrator, editor, writer, and scenario designer for collectible card games, role-playing games and video games.
 She has worked in the game industry continuously since the mid 1970s.

 Early life and education

 She received her BA in Anthropology from Arizona State University, and her MLS from the University of Arizona.

 Creative work

 Flying Buffalo hired Danforth as a staff artist and for production work in 1978, and published her magazine Sorcerer's Apprentice (1978-1983) for 17 issues.
 While employed with Flying Buffalo, Danforth is noted for editing and developing the Fifth Edition of Flying Buffalo's flagship role playing game, Tunnels & Trolls.
 She reprised this role in 2013 for the new edition, Deluxe Tunnels & Trolls.

 Danforth is known primarily as a freelance artist in the fantasy and science fiction genres, with the majority of her body of work illustrating for the game industry.
 She has created book covers, maps, and illustrations for many of the significant game publishers including Wizards of the Coast, TSR, Inc, Alderac Entertainment Group, FASA Corporation, Iron Crown Enterprises, GDW, and more.
 She produced 36 pieces of art for the early released sets of the collectible card game Magic: The Gathering (produced by Wizards of the Coast), several of which were re-released in subsequent editions and box sets.
 She has created additional card art for other card games, including the Middle-earth Collectible Card Game, Legend of the Five Rings, and continues to create new works for Sorcery: Contested Realm (produced by Erik's Curiosa Limited).
 Her maps and illustrations appear in novels and anthologies from Bantam Spectra, Tor Books, DAW Books, and St Martin's Press.

 She has freelanced for the computer game industry, developing scenarios for Wasteland, Wasteland 2, and two licensed Star Trek computer games from Interplay.
 She worked on Interplay's Meantime which was never released.
 She was the lead developer for New World Computing's Tunnels & Trolls computer game, and worked on projects with Electronic Arts.

 At the 1995 Origins Awards, held in July 1996, Danforth was inducted into the Academy of Gaming Arts and Design's Hall of Fame.
 The Academy is the creative arm of GAMA, the Game Manufacturer's Association.
 She is a lifetime member of ASFA, the Association of Science Fiction and Fantasy Artists.
 In 2014, she was chosen by vote as a "famous game designer" to be featured as the king of hearts in Flying Buffalo's 2014 Famous Game Designers Playing Card Deck.

 Danforth has been guest of honor at numerous science fiction conventions over the past 30 years, including Cascadia Con, the North American Science Fiction Convention held in Seattle in 2005, and as Artist Guest of Honor at TusCon 52 in 2025.

 Danforth continues to do art and illustration in a freelance capacity.